Broadband fair use policies

 We say: very fair

-Previously though they were only managing peer-to-peer software during peak hours, which was 4pm to midnight on weekdays and 9am to midnight at the weekend - so it's not a huge change.
+Previously, BT only managed peer-to-peer software during peak hours - 4pm to midnight during the week, and 9am to midnight at the weekend - so it's not a huge change.

-For now though the terms are certainly fair so we've gone with a fair ranking.
+For now though the terms are certainly fair.

 We say: fair